 2. I Sought Natural Feel Good Chemicals—Endorphins—Through Regular Exercise

-Even a ten minute walk helped.
+Exercise helps with everything.
+How to start an exercise routine is easier than you think.
+I started with a ten minute walk.
 Before long, I was cycling everywhere and going to the gym regularly.
 I felt mentally and physically miles better; I slept better and my mood was more stable.
 Also, feeling energized led to better food choices.

 3. I Connected With People In Recovery